National Higher Education Data Sets

 Because this is a large data set and is commissioned by the Federal Government there are several benefits to reviewing it:

-- enables benchmarking and more detailed institutional data to be scrutinised e.g., course, Faculty, or study area level.
-Also using disability and other equity datasets to be looked
+• It enables benchmarking and more detailed institutional data to be scrutinised e.g., course, Faculty, or study area level and intersection with other equity groups